SilentHill/Nuke/README.md

 ## Windows 10 + SSH + WSL + Microsoft Visual Studio 2022 + Clang
 1. Confirm already installed the vs 2022 with clang support and linux C++ support
 2. Confirm WSL feature has been opened in windows 10 , if NOT, please open WSL for linux Clang debug environment.
-3. Download Ubuntu 22.04 LTS(recommended) from Microsoft Store
+3. Download Debian (recommended) (**NOTE: Ubuntu 22.04 LTS perhaps has issue on gdb version, when start debuging, cannot insert to the breakpoint, Ubuntu 20.04.4 LTS has the compiler version issue, do not support Span**) from Microsoft Store
 4. Install SSH client and server  both WSL Ubuntu && Windows
 - Windows
 * Open Powershell as ADMIN